This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Your rabbit doesn’t have to be amazing but it does need to satisfy the rabbit registrar that your animal is purebred and of decent quality.
 Since they do not do blood tests the evaluation is the only way to say if the rabbit is purebred.

-There is a registration fee of $6 (as of 2021) to have the process done but you also have to be a current member of the ARBA to register your animals.
+There is a registration fee that is often around $6 or so to have the process done but you also have to be a current member of the ARBA to register your animals.

 Why Would You Want To Register A Rabbit